Skip to Content

 Performance

-When adjusting for risk, the fund does not hold up.
-The share class trailed the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing 10-year period.
+When adjusting for risk, the fund is not as favorable.
+The share class failed to beat the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing 10-year period.
 But notably, these subpar risk-adjusted results have not come with more volatility than the benchmark, as measured by standard deviation.
 Finally, the share class proved itself ineffective as it was unable to generate alpha, over the same 10-year period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on